zachaa/sql-challenge/README.md

 ![Entity Relationship Diagram](EmployeeSQL/schema.png)

 ## Data Engineering
-The schemas for creating the six tables in the data base can be found in [schema.sql](EmployeeSQL/schema.sql).
+The schemas for creating the six tables in the data base can be found in [`schema.sql`](EmployeeSQL/schema.sql).

 - `dept_no` and `title_id`/`emp_title_id` and `sex` are VARCHARs because they have a fixed length.
 - All other strings are TEXT because they could have a variable length
 - `first_name`, `last_name`, and `sex` do NOT have 'NOT NULL' as there is no guarantee that a person has a name[^1] even thought it appears all fields in this data have a value.

 ## Data Analysis
+The queries to get answers to the data analysis lists are found in [`queries.sql`](EmployeeSQL/queries.sql)

+Number of results for each query

+1. 300,024
+2. 36,150
+3. 24
+4. 331,603
+5. 20
+6. 52,245
+7. 137,952
+8. 1,638
+    - All last names appeared at least 145 times except 'Foolsday' which appeared only once.

 ---